allegory-software/many-machines/README.md

 The mm database is the `/root/mm/var` dir.
-Since this is a local offline database and not a centralized server, if you use multiple laptops to manage your machines _from_, then you need to sync the database between them.
+Since this is a local offline database and not a centralized server, if you use multiple laptops to manage your machines from, you will need a way to sync the database between them.

-Since your laptops most likely can't see each other and are not online at the same time anyway, you can sync the database using the machines that you administer as "cloud storage" for the database using `mm var-download` and `mm var-upload`.
-Make a password first with `mm random 40 > /root/mm/var_secret` so that the database is encrypted in storage.

-Another way to sync the db is by git with encryption by git-crypt, either using github or again, your online machines as cloud storage.
-This is far better as you now have a team developer workflow where you can track changes made by multiple people to a shared infrastructure.
-To do this, first, create a bare repo on a machine with `mm MACHINE git init --bare /root/mm-var` (or if using github, create a new repo through the web interface).
-On your current laptop init an encrypted git repo in var with `mm var-git-init ssh://MACHINE/root/mm-var` (or if using github, `mm var-git init git@github.com:YOUR-ACCOUNT/REPO-NAME`).
+Since your laptops most likely can't see each other and are not online at the same time anyway, the best way to sync the database between them is by using your online machines as "cloud storage" (and/or using github) via git and git-crypt.
+This is much better than rsync, as you now have a team developer workflow where you can track changes made by multiple people to a shared infrastructure.
+To do this, first, create a bare repo on a machine with `mm MACHINE ssh git init --bare /root/mm-var` (or if using github, create a new repo through the web interface).
+On your current laptop init a git repo in var with `mm var-git-init ssh://MACHINE/root/mm-var` (or if using github with `mm var-git init git@github.com:YOUR-ACCOUNT/REPO-NAME`).
+That will also push all the var files to the remote, but on the remote they will be encrypted.
 Now you can use `mm var-push [MESSAGE]` to add/commit/push to the cloud.
-On your second laptop, use `mm var-clone REPO-URL`, and `mm var-unlock "KEY"` where KEY is the one you got from the first laptop with `mm var-lock-key`.
+On your second laptop, use `mm var-clone REPO-URL` and `mm var-unlock "KEY"` where KEY is the one you got from the first laptop with `mm var-lock-key`.

+You can also make git push to multiple remotes at the same time with `git remote set-url --add --push origin URL` so you can later pull from a backup if needed.

-Note that with git-crypt, only the file contents are encrypted while the directory structure itself is held in clear.
+Note that with git-crypt, only the file contents are encrypted while the directory structure itself is not.
 If you're using github for this, it won't let Microsoft see your keys but they'll know about what you're doing.

 ## The Vars System